Element84/filmdrop-k8s-tf-modules/operations/Operations_Guide.md

 ### AWS Pre-Requisites

+Note: Follow these steps ***ONLY*** if you need to run your Kubernetes applications on AWS EKS.
+If you're running your environment locally, please skip this section.

 You will need to first set up your AWS CLI credentials, and there are different options like a credentials file or environment variables.
 Head to the [AWS Documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) for more info.

 If you need to add the eks cluster configuration to your kube config file, after configuring your AWS credentials, you will likely just need to run locally: